Skip to contents

 • Data Storage: Located in gcamreport/inst/extdata.

-• Codebase: Found in gcamreport/R.
+• Codebase: Basically located in gcamreport/R.

 • Codebase to run the package: Found in gcamreport/R/main.R.